Key Steps in Selling Your Home with a HELOC

 What Happens if the HELOC Exceeds the Home’s Value?

-Talk to your lender about possible solutions if you’re in this situation.
+If you’re in this situation, talk to your lender about possible solutions.
 You might negotiate a short sale or pay down the loan balance from your savings.
-Knowing your financial obligations and options helps you successfully sell your house even with liens on it.
+Knowing your financial obligations and options helps you successfully sell your house, even with liens on it.

 How to Schedule Your Closing to Align with HELOC Terms